 What we do know is this: the World Health Organization (WHO) released a study in 2015 linking high consumption of processed meats (which equates to four slices of bacon a day) to colorectal cancers.
 However, the authors of the study say that the occasional hot dog is okay.
 The takeaway?
 As long as you grab good-quality meat made with good-for-you ingredients, eating a sammy with deli meats once or twice a week isn’t going to do a ton of damage.
 What’s more important than choosing a nitrate- or celery-juice-preserved meat is actually eating a predominantly plant-based diet, which has been connected with the lowest incidences of cancers and other diseases when compared to those who eat the least amount of produce.

-Below, you'll find some of the best and worst lunch meat brands on the market.
-And if you can't find the brand we've recommended in your own grocery store, use the chosen product's nutritional information and ingredients as a guide to what you should look for.
-Once you've chosen a meat, find out where the rest of your sandwich add-ons stack up in our exclusive guide of 51 Best Lunch Foods For Weight Loss—Ranked!.
+Below, you’ll find some of the best and worst lunch meat brands on the market.
+And if you can’t find the brand we’ve recommended in your own grocery store, use the chosen product’s nutritional information and ingredients as a guide to what you should look for.
+Once you’ve chosen a meat, find out where the rest of your sandwich add-ons stack up in our exclusive guide of best lunch foods for weight loss—ranked!

 Land O’Frost Premium Oven Roasted Turkey Breast

 Lunchtime has far surpassed Thanksgiving as the most popular time for getting your tryptophan fix, but are you also indulging in a daily sodium bomb?
-You will be, if you're going with Land O'Frost's "Premium" Oven-Roasted Turkey Breast, which is mostly made up of the blood-pressure-raising stuff combined with "flavorings" and MSG.
-To get more protein—and way less sodium—go with the same brand's newest "Pure and Simple" line.
-It's nearly identical in ingredients and nutritionals to Applegate's, but Applegate is sold nationwide, so we chose to include them as well.
-Do this, and you won't fall prey to one of the 50 Little Things Making You Fatter and Fatter—ignoring sodium!
+You will be if you’re going with Land O’Frost’s “Premium” Oven-Roasted Turkey Breast, which is mostly made up of the blood-pressure-raising stuff combined with “flavorings” and MSG.
+To get more protein—and way less sodium—go with Applegate’s humanely-raised lunch meat.
+Do this, and you won’t fall prey to one of the little things making you fatter and fatter—ignoring sodium!

 Applegate Naturals Uncured Honey Ham